 For Windows guests, the machine version is pinned during creation, because Windows is sensitive to changes in the virtual hardware - even between cold boots.
 For example, the enumeration of network devices might be different with different machine versions.
 Other OSes like Linux can usually deal with such changes just fine.
 For those, the Latest machine version is used by default.
-This means that after a fresh start, the newest machine version supported by the QEMU binary is used (e.g. the newest machine version QEMU 8.1 supports is version 8.1 for each machine type).
+This means that after a fresh start, the newest machine version supported by the QEMU binary is used (e.g. the newest machine version 8.1 for each machine type).